jrx2-dev/rag-agent/README.md

 # RAG Agent: AI Assistant Experiment

+## Disclaimer
+In this version, the original development based on Server Sent Events and the use of observables (RxJS) had to be suppressed due to the limitations imposed by Vercel on long-lived connections in the Hobby plan.
+Instead, a request interval mechanic was implemented to obtain data that may be generated during the agent execution.

 ## Introduction

 This project presents an experimental AI assistant, leveraging the power of Large Language Models (like chat-gpts LLMs from OpenAI) and integrating various tools for information retrieval and task execution.
 The core of this project is built using the [LangChain](https://js.langchain.com/) framework.